sindohmes/mes4u/Installation.md

 ## IV.
 Vue.js Setting

-Front-end Framework in MES-U is based on Vue.js and use npm for the installation and management.
+Front-end Framework in mes4u is based on Vue.js and use npm for the installation and management.
 If you are unable to use npm, you must install node.js instead using the download link below.

 [Node.js Downlaod Link](https://nodejs.org/ko/)